 Snell revised its standard in 1995, and the B-1995 version took effect in September of 1995.
 It requires slightly more head coverage and has slightly higher drop heights (2.2 meters on the flat anvil and 1.3 meters on the hemispheric anvil) than the B-1990 or CPSC standards.
 But Snell has permitted manufacturers to continue to use the B-1990 standard, accommodating those whose current production did not meet the new standard.
 In the bicycle field at the present time, a Snell B95 helmet is not much different from a helmet meeting the CPSC standard.
 Those with only Snell B-90 certification offer no significant performance difference.
 The main difference is in the certification procedure.
 Snell's system of follow-up testing of helmets procured from retail outlets in the field compares to CPSC's almost complete lack of market surveillance.
 Snell buys helmets in the market and then informs the manufacturer if any do not meet their standard, potentially requiring a recall at some point.
 Although we do not know of any Snell-initiated recalls of bicycle helmets over the years, this is designed to force the manufacturer to be careful about quality control.

 If you are interested in reading a standard, the two Snell standards referenced above are clearly written, and are worth a look if you want to know how helmets are tested.
-You can find more Snell information on the Snell Foundation Web page, including a current list of helmets certified to each of their standards.
-In 2011 they began certifying to a new B-90TT standard apparently for Time Trial helmets, but it is not posted on the Snell Web site yet.
+You can find more Snell information on the Snell Foundation web page, including a current list of helmets certified to each of their standards.
+In 2011 they began certifying to a new B-90TT standard apparently for Time Trial helmets, but it is not posted on the Snell website yet.

 In a rare meeting later in 1995 the committee voted to adopt the ASTM bicycle helmet standard as the ANSI standard.
-ANSI took eight years to so that, but at last it became effective in 2003.
+ANSI took eight years to do that, but at last it became effective in 2003.
 The 1984 version of the ANSI standard was unfortunately cited in many state and local laws, and now some of those laws are automatically updated when the ASTM standard is improved, unless they have cited the specific date of the ANSI standard.
 ANSI remains a familiar set of initials.
 You could still see an ANSI sticker in a helmet, but the best advice is to ignore it as historical artifact and look for CPSC or Snell instead.
 ANSI's last function was as the U.S. Secretariat for ISO bicycle helmet activities.
 In mid-1996 the ANSI Z90 Committee members voted to shift the Secretariat for ISO activities from Z90 to the ASTM F08 Committee.
 In 1999 F08 gave up the Secretariat to an equestrian group, since there was no indication of any interest in harmonizing international bicycle helmet standards.
 The Z90 Committee has now been disbanded.

 The Canadian standard has also been rigorous, and has been updated to reduce the permissible g level for child helmets to as low as 200 g in some of the testing, although it may be difficult to find a helmet certified to it.